 To kick it up a notch, set a theme.
 Christmas desserts, brunch, appetizers, or favorite Holiday dishes.

 Need cookies for Santa?
 Would you like to send some goodies to your neighbors or co-workers?
-Take the cost out of buying them and make a day of baking at home with family and friends.
+Take the cost out of buying them and make a day of baking with family and friends at home.

 Made with love always tastes better. <3

 What do you love to do during the holidays?
 What are some of the things you want to do and have not tried?
-Make a list with your closest friends and family members.
-Then—you guessed it—DO IT!
+Make a list of your closest friends and family members.
+Next steps?
+You guessed it—DOOOOO IT!

 Happy holidays, and happy mindful spending!